 - Enter your brand name or website URL – this can be applied to your designs to distinguish them as yours

-- Select your brand fonts – you can set one for your pins main title text and any subtext (remember these should be readable!)
+- Select your brand fonts or use Find a Font Combination – you can set one for your pins main title text and any subtext (remember these should be readable!)

-- Set brand colors (up to 4) or you can select a Curated Palette that contains pre-selected colors
+- Set brand colors (up to 4) or you can select Discover Curated Palettes for pre-selected colors

-- Add logo variants – ideally with a transparent background
+- Add your logo and any variants – ideally with a transparent background

 Once done remember to click Save Preferences in the bottom right corner.